How to Install Zoom on Ubuntu (26.04, 24.04, 22.04)

 Method 2: Install Zoom on Ubuntu via Snap

-Snap delivers automatic background updates without user intervention, making it ideal for hands-off management.
+Snap delivers automatic background updates without user intervention, making it a hands-off management option.
 Ubuntu includes Snap by default on standard desktop and server installations.

 The Snap version is a community repack maintained by Oliver Grawert, not an official Zoom build.
-It may lag behind official releases.
+It typically lags behind official releases by one or more versions.
 If you prefer vendor-provided packages, use the .deb method instead.

 If Snap is missing (minimal installations, WSL, or containers), install it first: